v-bazhenov/tasks-organizer-coax/README.md

+### Task Organizer

-### Tasks Organizer is an intuitive online task organizer that allows you to keep and organize all your tasks at one place.
-Now you won't forget about a thing!
+An intuitive online task organizer that allows you to keep and organize all your tasks at one place.

-### You can start enjoying it here - https://tasks-organizer-coax.herokuapp.com/
+* Create/edit/delete tasks
+* Personal profile page
+* Email reminders about tasks
+* Track completed tasks